ChickenProp/chickenprop.github.com/drafts/bet-log.md

 I placed this bet on 20-Oct-2019, on [Betfair](https://www.betfair.com/exchange/plus/politics/market/1.129133401), after a friend said on Facebook that the odds seemed very favorable to him.
 The odds at the time were 1.3, giving an implied probability of ${1.3 - 1 \over 1.3} = 30\%$ that he'd leave.
 I bet £50 against this, giving me £15 profit if he doesn't.
 (Minus commission, so £14.25.)
-Currently the odds are 1.12, for an implied probability of 11% that he'll leave and giving me £7.56 minus commission if he doesn't.
-(I could cash out now, taking my £50 back immediately and the rest when the market closes - because if he gets assasinated all bets are void.
+As of 19-Mar-2020 the odds are 1.12, for an implied probability of 11% that he'll leave.
+(I could cash out now, taking my £50 back immediately and £7.56 minus commission when the market closes[^void].
 I'm not inclined to do that.)

+[^void]: I can't take any profit now, because if he gets assassinated the market is void.

 ### I lost: NO on a large increase in working from home.